 Using secure channels, we pass your info to a third-party provider who helps us validate it against various data sources.
-This interaction between Booking.com and the third party is fully compliant with Privacy and GDPR regulations.
+This interaction between Booking.com and the third party is fully compliant with privacy regulations.

 How often does the account verification process happen?

 Every year, we’ll ask you to confirm that the info you submitted is still correct.
 You’ll also get to update any details that might have changed.

 To re-submit the form, contact your local support team.

 Here’s an explanation of the terms in the form:

 An entity that is formed and administered following corporate law, which engages in business activities, charitable work or other permitted activities.
 Business entities are usually formed to sell a product or a service, e.g. corporations, partnerships, trusts, and NGOs.